alonsopg/alonsopg.github.io/content/_index.md

 ---

 <div style="background-color:#f0f8ff; padding:10px;">
-Hi, I'm Alonso Palomino, an NLP researcher at the
+Hi, I'm Alonso, an NLP researcher at the
 <a href="https://www.dfki.de/web" target="_blank" style="color:#1e3a8a; font-weight:bold; text-decoration:none;">
 German Research Center for Artificial Intelligence (DFKI)</a>.
-I work on developing NLP applications for education in collaboration with industry and government partners.
+I build educational applications using NLP, working together with industry and government partners.
 </div>

 ## About